 In fact, this was the hardest-hit ball in Statcast history.
 While it was only a single, this type of exit velocity means that Cruz has immense power upside.

-I believe there’s a much more significant than 0.7% chance that Cruz leads MLB in homers, so I’m willing to sprinkle on this wager.
+I believe there’s a more than 1% chance that Cruz leads MLB in homers, so I’m willing to sprinkle on this wager.

 How to Bet Pirates Moneylines